List of Divergent characters: Tobias "Four" Eaton

-Four: A Divergent Story Collection, a short story collection in which he is the narrator tells the 16-year-old Tobias Eaton as he decides to escape from the abusive home with Marcus in Abnegation and joins the Dauntless faction.
+Four: A Divergent Story Collection, a short story collection in which he is the narrator tells the story of 16-year-old Tobias Eaton as he decides to escape from the abusive home with Marcus in Abnegation and joins the Dauntless faction.
 He befriends Dauntless-born initiates Zeke and Shauna and develops a rivalry with Eric, an Erudite transfer.
 Tobias learns that he is a Divergent when he manages to escape the simulation serum through unorthodox means.
 Amar, a fellow Divergent, warns him to lay low, a warning that proves right when he is found dead mysteriously.
 He learns about Erudite's plan to mind control Dauntless and begins spying on them.
 Max invites Tobias for an interview to become the future head of Dauntless, but he refuses, electing to become an instructor instead.